Holding Company Structure: How Does it Work & How to Start One

 A mixed holding company is one that functions as a kind of hybrid between a holding company and an operating company.
 It acts as a parent of other subsidiary companies, but at the same time it engages in its own business operations.

-This is not a straightforward answer as it involves many moving factors, however, for simple practical purposes, we can see that if a LLC is used, since it is a pass-through entity it would be free from taxation.
+This is not a straightforward answer as it involves many moving factors, however, for simple practical purposes, we can see that if a LLC is used, since it is a pass-through entity it would be free from taxation, instead it is passed on to the members.
 Taxation will be based upon the country, purpose, and corporate arrangement.

 There are many countries around the world that you could form a structure.
 However, using a multi-jurisdictional arrangement gives you maximum benefits in terms of privacy, and protection